hongyuanmei/HMEIatJHU.github.io/_pages/about.md

 <!-- I am a computer scientist.  -->
 <!-- I am currently a Research Assistant Professor at Toyota Technological Institute at Chicago (TTIC).  -->
 I develop machine learning methods for reasoning about real-world events.
 My research spans machine learning and natural language processing.
 Currently, I am most interested in
-- developing neural and neuro-symbolic models for time series;
+- developing neural and neuro-symbolic methods;
 - harnessing and improving the reasoning capabilities of large language models;
 - building world models that learn from real-world interactions.

 <!-- **I am looking for talented undergrad/Masters/PhD students to work with on interesting research projects.
 Please read [this post]({{ '/recruitment/' | relative_url }}) for more details.** -->